nmakke/MkDocsTest/docs/index.md

 hide:
   - navigation
 ---
-# A Living Review of Symbolic Regression Methods and Applications
+# A Living Review of Symbolic Regression

-This note aims to collect references for symbolic regression (SR) [methods](#methods) and [datasets](#datasets) as part of the recent [review](https://arxiv.org/abs/2211.10873) entitled "**Interpretable Scientific Discovery with Symbolic Regression: A Review**".
+This note aims to collect references for symbolic regression (SR) [methods](#SRMethods) and [datasets](#datasets) as part of the recent [review](https://arxiv.org/abs/2211.10873) entitled "**Interpretable Scientific Discovery with Symbolic Regression: A Review**".
 The latter review SR methods and state-of-the-art applications of SR, along with existing datasets usually used in testing SR methods, and discusses their main strength and weakness.

 <!-- [<img src="https://s18955.pcdn.co/wp-content/uploads/2018/02/github.png" width="25"/>](https://github.com/user/repository/subscription) -->